DBCC CHECKIDENT (Transact-SQL)

 Checking identity information: current identity value '<current identity value>'.
 DBCC execution completed.
 If DBCC printed error messages, contact your system administrator.

-Caller must own the table, or be a member of the sysadmin fixed server role, the db_owner fixed database role, or the db_ddladmin fixed database role.
+Caller must own the schema that contains the table, or be a member of the sysadmin fixed server role, the db_owner fixed database role, or the db_ddladmin fixed database role.

 The following example resets the current identity value, if it is needed, of the specified table in the AdventureWorks2012 database.